yurt-page/docs/dns.md

 * [DynV6](https://dynv6.com/) feature rich and cool API.
 * [nsupdate.info](https://www.nsupdate.info) has no limits and it's backend code is open sourced.
 But currently [account registration is closed because of many abuses](https://github.com/nsupdate-info/nsupdate.info/issues/496).
 * [Free DNS](https://freedns.afraid.org) one of the oldest but uses own XML based protocol.
-* [dynu.com] looks like not working anymore but have a rich and well documented apii
+* [dynu.com] looks like not working anymore but have a rich and well documented API
 * [freemyip.com](https://freemyip.com/) easy to start